What we can learn from the Perkins Twins

 The Perkins Twins were homeschooled and raised in a loving Christian home.
-Their American father, Tarny and Filipina mom made sure God’s word was embedded in their hearts and mind.
-The boys were born in San Juan, but later moved to California to complete their study and live the American dream!
+Their American father, Tarny, and Filipina mom ensured they were always motivated by God’s words.
+The boys were born in San Juan but moved to California for their studies until they returned to the Philippines.

 Varsity players: The twins played baseball, soccer, football and were varsity players in basketball and tennis at Menlo-Atherton High School.
-They also excelled in school with high honors and received a scholarship at the prestigious University of California at Berkeley.
+They also excelled in school with high honors and received a scholarship at Berkeley’s prestigious University of California.
 The twins were Grand Prix Tennis Champions.

-The twins avoided parties in High School.
-“You don’t have to party like this to have fun, it will just expose you to peer pressure, but God always makes a way out for us,” says Christian.
+The twins avoided going to parties in High School.
+“You don’t have to party like this to have fun, it will just expose you to peer pressure, but God always makes a way out for us,” said Christian Perkins.

 “Bad company corrupts good morals, be friendly but choose who you want to be close to.
 They should share the same (Christian) values that you have”.
-Friends tried to influence them on a lot of things that were not beneficial, they simply said “no” and their friends gave up eventually.
+Friends tried to influence them on many things that were not beneficial; they said “no,” and their friends gave up inviting them.

 Nothing good happens after midnight

 Staying pure means staying out of parties and situations that can lead you to temptation.
-The Perkins Twins has lots of party invitations but they avoid most of them.
-“As my dad always reminds us, nothing good happens after midnight,” relates Jesse and Christian.
+The Perkins Twins were frequently invited in parties—but they avoided most of them.
+“As my dad always reminds us, nothing good happens after midnight,” recalls Jesse and Christian.

 Focus on Jesus